 When a government plans to pass a law, it often publishes a green paper.
 This is an opportunity to share its thinking and provoke discussion.

-The Budget, or Finance Bill, is a law Parliament passes to renew taxes, propose new taxes, and maintain the administration of the tax system.
-The Chancellor writes the Budget in secret.
+The Finance Bill is a law Parliament passes to renew taxes, propose new taxes, and maintain the administration of the tax system.
+It enacts proposals announced in the Budget, which the Chancellor writes in secret.
 There’s no green paper.
 This means important decisions about taxes, spending and public policy are made without consultation.